 And here are a few links for how to do a mind map.
 I can't tell you how useful these have been to me since I learned how to use them in the late seventies.
 My kids have all been taught about them in school too.

 Once you get started with Bottom Up Mind, keep in mind, this is not a passive, one way media site, like a magazine or newspaper.
 We're a community, and when people comment on your article, you're expected to respond to their comments.
 This is fun!!
 Even better, you'll learn more and make new friends all over the world.

 Once you've posted your article and it goes live, you'll want to make sure that as many people as possible read the article.
-There are social networking icons on your article that make it easy for you to submit to digg.com, netscape.com, del.icio.us, and other sites that help get the word out.
-At the least, please submit your article to digg.com, reddit.com and hopefully furl.com, netscape.com and del.icio.us.
+There are social networking icons on your article that make it easy for you to submit to reddit.com, stumbleupon.com and other sites that help get the word out.
+At the least, please submit your article to reddit.com and hopefully stumbleupon.com.
 We've seen articles reach an extra 50,000 people this way.
-Don't expect your article to be headlined if you don't at least submit it to digg.com.
-We figure if it's not worth your time to digg it, it is not worthy of headlining.

-For further help on writing, check out the Bottom Up Mind FAQ.
+For further help on writing, check out the Bottom Up Mind FAQs.